jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Summary

-- The importance of recognizing that the laws of nature are eternal and immutable, existing independently of human beliefs or ideologies.
-As you noted, these laws were not "invented" but rather gradually discovered and refined through centuries of scientific inquiry.
-However, the journey from myth to science was often met with resistance, as individuals who believed in and benefited from the prevailing mythological explanations would oppose the advancement of scientific understanding.

-- The role of technological progress in enabling more precise observations and measurements, which allowed scientists to uncover deeper layers of understanding about the physical universe.
-The evolution from simple tools like sundials to advanced instrumentation like telescopes and spectroscopes was crucial.

-- The vivid descriptions of the primordial Earth, with its molten core, volcanic activity, and noxious atmosphere, provide a compelling backdrop for understanding how the fundamental forces of physics, chemistry, and geology shaped the planet's development over billions of years.

-- The recognition that this steady progression from myth to science, while not always linear, is self-sustaining due to the predictive power and practical applications of scientific knowledge.
-This sets the stage for exploring how a similar transition might occur in the realm of politics and social structures, despite the potential resistance from those who benefit from or like the prevailing mythological or ideological narratives.

-We are on a journey to truly understand politics.
-A field of study I am saying is filled with mythologies and ideologies.
+We are on a journey to truly understand our politics, econoimcs, and identities.
+A field of study these areas are still filled with mythologies and ideologies.
 We studied the laws of nature for two reasons.
 The first is the physics, chemistry, and geology govern how our planet exists, these are the laws we must adapt to, and thus the laws we much understand to better adapt.
 The second reason we studied the laws of nature is to understand how we came to understand these laws.
-With out big brains limited knowledge as gained by our biological senses, we created stories to understand the universe we lived in.
+Even though we've had big brains for many years, our information was limited by our biological senses.
+So, we created stories to understand the universe we lived in.
+These stories put ourselves at the center of things, physics thought the universe resolved around the sun.
+Chemistry thought the universe was composed of earth, water, air, and fire because those were the elements we could see, smell, taste, and touch.
+Geology thought hell was waiting in the depths, while heaven was above us in the perfect sky.

 Slowly, as better technology evolved and more accurate scientific instruments were developed, our brains had new senses and therefore better data of the world around us.
-Slowly we replaced all understanding with the laws of nature.
+Slowly we replaced all our self-centered mythologies with the laws of nature.

 Once science got going, it was self-sustaining.
-Because making accurate predictions sales itself against mythologies.
+Because making accurate predictions sells itself against mythologies.
 However, that turning point from myth to science is dicey.
-There isn't enough evidence for science to win the comparison.
-And many people believe and benefit from the myth to let it go without a fight.
+It takes many years for there to be enough evidence for science to win the comparison making it all the harder for the many people who believe and benefit from the myth to let it go without a fight.

+And that's the point we are at with politics, whose self-described perfection is drawing strict believers and everyone else who can see through the cracks of mythology.
+For example, when a technological visonary makes a new rocket ship they make an argument against physics.
+When that same visionary makes a political argument, they use an ideology story to make his point.

-And that's the point we are at with politics.
-So let's keeping learning how science came to physics, chemistry, geology, and biology so we're more ready to accept how it applies to our politics too.
+Techvolution is about people discussing what's best for politics and economics, to also reference natural laws.
+So let's keeping learning how science came to physics, chemistry, geology, and biology so we're more ready to learn and accept the natural laws of politics.
 As we'll see.
 Life had to learn what the laws of nature were too.
 And the process started 3.6 billion years ago.

-- when Elon et all, make a new engine, they make an argument against physics. when they make a political argument, they use story.
-Techvolution is about people discussing what's best for politics and economics, to also reference natural laws.

 ## Chapter 2 - What Life Is - The Creator

 ### Introduction

 Techvolution challenges the dominant view that language and culture are what distinguish humans from other hominids.
-Instead, the book argues that our unparalleled ability to create and adapt tools has been the true driving force behind the evolutionary success or failure of human civilizations.
-Like our pre-science understanding of the cosmos, our ideologies were engrossing stories, and how made sense of our politics.
-Meanwhile, how well our technology advancement followed the rules of natural selection was deciding our fate.
-This book is about revealing what evolution is selecting in and out when looking at human evolution.
+Instead, the book argues that our unparalleled ability to create and adapt tools has been the true driving force behind the success or failure of civilizations and the people inside them.
+Like our pre-science understanding of the cosmos, our ideologies were engrossing stories, and how made sense of ourselves and our societies, that were, in reality, dependant on how well our technology advancement followed the rules of natural selection.
+This book is about revealing what evolution is selecting in and out when looking at humanity.

 This far into the journey, we've encountered the laws of physics, chemistry, and geology.
 These laws of nature create the stars, moons, and planet in which we live, and thus the playing field in which life has to work with.

-It's easy to say life did not know the laws of nature until humanity came along.
+Since humanity is likely the first self-aware creature to exist, it would be easy to say life did not know the laws of nature until we came along.
 That is not true.
-As we will see, as soon as life started, it started its long journey to survey the planet.
+As we will see, as soon as life started, it started its long journey to survey and understand the planet.
 Like the lifting the fog of war, Life spent eons venturing out into the unknown forming new versions of itself to encounter and interact with the playing field in order to harness its resources and keep living.

 Not only did Life venture out to harness the playing field made by the laws of physics, chemistry, and geology.
-Life created itself using those very laws using something new, the laws of biology.
+Life created used those very laws using something new, the laws of biology.

-### Gameboard Relative to Life - Problems Life Must Overcome
+### Gameboard of Life - Problems Life Must Overcome

-So, we know the laws of nature, and how they created Earth, but What problems did this gameboard present for life to even get started.
+So, we know the laws of nature, and how they created everything from the stars to Earth, but what problems did this gameboard present for life to even get started.
 Let us find out.

 Based on our understanding of the early Earth's environment and the fundamental laws of physics, chemistry, and geology that were in place, we can postulate some of the key challenges and problems that the earliest forms of life would have faced.

 **Navigating the Gravitational Gauntlet**

 The young Earth, still in the throes of its formative years, exerted a powerful gravitational pull that would have posed a daunting challenge for the first lifeforms.
-These primitive, single-celled organisms, governed by the principles of physics, would have needed to develop ingenious adaptations to counteract the relentless downward force.
+The first lifeforms were neccesarily going to be small and weak, yet they would have needed to develop ingenious adaptations to counteract the relentless downward force to form themselves and to relocate.
 Perhaps they evolved dense, compact structures or even specialized organelles to generate an upward thrust, defying the planet's unyielding grip.
 Maintaining their structural integrity and mobility in the face of such a formidable force would have been a constant battle for survival.

 **Tempering the Thermal Extremes**

 The early Earth's environment was a veritable thermal rollercoaster, with temperatures swinging wildly between the searing heat of volcanic activity and the bone-chilling cold of the planet's surface.
-For these fledgling lifeforms, the laws of thermodynamics would have been a constant concern.
+For the first fledgling lifeforms, the laws of thermodynamics would have been a constant concern.
 Developing sophisticated mechanisms to regulate their internal temperature, perhaps through the use of insulating membranes or heat-dissipating compounds, would have been crucial for their adaptation and growth.
 Failure to do so would have left them vulnerable to the ravages of these extreme thermal conditions, threatening their very existence.

 **Shielding Against Cosmic Bombardment**